codingpains/oenyi/README.md

 ### Run a complex chained transformation.

 Use method chaining to apply many transformations to a single image.
-Get the image stream at the end and do with it whatever you want.
+Get the image buffer at the end and do with it whatever you want.

 ```
   var oenyi = require('oenyi');